cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ## Setup of the sentry node

 ### Setup the environment
-You need to have a local copy of our build tools.Create your main Cudos directory.
-On the first row you can define where all Cudos data will be stored.
+You need to have an up to date local copy of our build tools.
+When you executed the first step your CudosBuilders directory was created in $HOME.

 ```
 cd $HOME
-git clone --branch cudos-master https://github.com/CudoVentures/cudos-builders.git CudosBuilders
+git pull
 cd CudosBuilders/tools-bash/constructor
 ```